Summit Central ‘X’ Route

 A ski mountaineering (“skimo”) workout at Snoqualmie Pass

 From the Ski Patrol Building, ascend left of the Golden Nugget run, keeping away from skier traffic.
 Angle left beneath the Reggie and Easy Street chairlifts and ascend the Silver Nugget run.
-This run is closed at night but diffuse light from the ski area makes it possible to climb without a headlamp.
+This run may be closed at night but diffuse light from the ski area makes it possible to climb without a headlamp.
+(Note: During daylight hours, the ski patrol prefers that uphill skiers ascend the Outback run from the Silver Fir base area.)

 Continue to the top of the Central Express chairlift and remove skins.
 Descend upper Alpine.
 Keep clear of the race course that is often set up on the skier's left side of Alpine.

 Upon reaching the flats below upper Alpine, cut left (north) along the Cascade Crest.
-(Pass the first hump on the right, rather than going over the top of it.)
 There is usually a groomed cat-track to follow along the crest.
+You can choose to ski over the hump on the crest (more entertaining) or pass it on the right.
 Skate for several hundred yards to the top of the Triple 60 face.

 Descend Triple 60 to the flats above the lower Triple 60 lift terminal.
 Traverse the flats leftward beneath the Triple 60, Gallery, and Holiday chairlifts.
-(To avoid conflicts with lift skiers, it is recommended to traverse just below Tower 5 of each of these lifts.)
 Cross below the Greenhorn Acres terrain park, keeping an eye out for skiers emerging from the park.

 Apply skins and ascend climber's right (north) of Greenhorn Acres to the foot of Parachute.
-Remove skis and kick steps up the right side of Parachute, next to the trees.
-After climbing above the West-to-Central Crossover Trail, put your skis back on and ascend to near the top of the Triple 60 chairlift.
+Remove skis and kick steps up the right side of Parachute, away from downhill skiers.
+After reaching the West-to-Central Crossover Trail, put your skis back on and ascend to near the top of the Triple 60 chairlift.

 Remove skins and ski along the Top Traverse back to the middle section of the Alpine run.
 Descend Alpine to the flats near the bottom of the Central Express chairlift.
-After passing below Tower 2 of the lift, traverse right to return to the Ski Patrol building.
+Angle right to return to the Ski Patrol building.

 The enjoyment of this route comes from ninja-like speed and stealth.
 The route includes challenging climbs and descents, and it is usually well-groomed, so you can concentrate on technique and efficiency without getting bogged down in trail breaking.